Dsatta/yt-dlp-easy-batch/README.md

 # yt-dlp-easy-batch
 Easy batch file for yt-dlp

-Simple script i made to download stuff with yt-dlp
+Simple script i made to download stuff with yt-dlp (The code sucks a lot i'm sorry)

 Requires yt-dlp and ffmpeg in the same folder as the batch script or in your %PATH%<br>
 (Both can be easily downloaded from their respective websites or you can use scoop)